hasgeek/funnel/funnel/pages/about/policy/refunds.md

 ## Events

-We offer a 100% refund on attendee ticket cancellations until the day before the event, but some events may have a specific policy that overrides this generic policy.
+Memberships can be cancelled within 1 hour of purchase.
+Workshop tickets can be cancelled or transferred upto 24 hours prior to the workshop.

 Please check if the event you are cancelling for has a specific policy.

 Please write to us at <support@hasgeek.com> to request a refund (or see the [contact info](/about/contact) page for other ways to contact us).